AnthonyEdwardStark3000/ObsidianNotes/Mysql.md

 ![[Pasted image 20250513232253.png]]
 These values needs to be inserted in the target table .
 ![[Pasted image 20250513232357.png]]
-These values needs to b
+These values needs to be deleted from the target table .